marlopenaga/Active-Directory-Home-Lab-2024/README.md

   - Link: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise

 ## Hardware Requirement
 >#### The lab will utilize 1 CPU core for each virtual machine.
 I am using 16gbs of RAM.
-Recommend to have at least 8gbs of RAM for the lab
+Recommend having at least 8gbs of RAM for the lab

-- *Minimum* : 2 GB on Domain Controller & 2 GB on VMs
+- *Minimum*: 2 GB on Domain Controller & 2 GB on VMs
-- *Recommend* : 4 GB on Domain Controller & 4 GB on VMs
+- *Recommend*: 4 GB on Domain Controller & 4 GB on VMs

 ## Network Diagram